Online Safety Alerts - Think Before you Scare

 - Huffington Post: 6 Tips For Parents Dealing With Scaremongering 'Suicide Games'

-By publicising information relating viral challenges, there is also a risk that this could encourage individuals to create or share harmful content based around the scare.
+By publicising information relating viral challenges or stories, there is also a risk that this could encourage individuals to view, create or share harmful content based around the scare.

 Although some stories and warnings circulating online may be based on facts, many have been found to be hoaxes, urban myths, “fake news” or are sensationalised.
 Sharing information or safety messages that are untrue or unfounded can significantly damage our credibility in the eyes of young people.
 Even when information comes from websites or organisations considered to be trustworthy, they may unknowingly be sharing hoaxes or “fake news”.
 It is therefore crucial that we are all critical consumers and do not always accept or believe everything we read online.